soumya-rup/interview-question-ai/README.md

 Integration with Gemini: Leverages the power of Gemini, a large language model, to generate relevant interview questions.
 I have made use of the 'gemini-pro' model.

+Gemini-Pro is a powerful multimodal large language model developed by Google DeepMind.
+It excels at various tasks, including text generation, translation, and code analysis.
+Notably, Gemini-Pro offers several advantages for this application:

+Superior Performance: Compared to previous models like PaLM 2, Gemini-Pro demonstrates superior performance on a range of benchmarks, making it a strong choice for complex language processing tasks.
+Multimodality: Unlike text-only models, Gemini-Pro can process and understand information across different modalities, such as text, images, and code.
+This allows for a more nuanced understanding of interview topics and potentially leads to more diverse and relevant question generation.
+Scalability: Designed for scalability, Gemini-Pro efficiently handles large amounts of data and complex tasks.
+This ensures the application can generate a sufficient number of interview questions efficiently.

 This project provides a user-friendly interface to connect with Gemini and generate interview questions efficiently.

 Getting Started